Marine Batteries

 - (3) With the car off, attach the positive terminal (red) to the car and then the opposite positive terminal to the dead battery.

-- (4) Repeat step three with the negative terminal (black) taking care
+- (4) Repeat step three with the negative terminal (black) taking care not to touch the two terminals together.

 -

-February 20, 2011
+- February 19, 2011

 People have asked, "Why Impact Battery?
 What kind of name and mission is that?
 Why do you guys give back so much?
 Why wear your beliefs on your sleeve?
 Shouldn't you keep business separate from your personal beliefs?"
 There have been many other questions of similar conviction.
 Some asked with a genuine desire for understanding and truth, others with the intent to insult or mock.
 Allow me to share candidly why we do what we do with a real life illustration that took place this past weekend with one of our daughters.

 It happened Saturday February 19th 2011 around nine in the morning.
-My wife was upstairs getting ready for the day and I was driving home
+My wife was upstairs getting ready for the day and I was driving home from a men's Bible study.
+Our kids were downstairs, when our 2 year old daughter climbed into the pantry in search of something sweet.
+Perhaps a cookie or a piece of candy.

 -

-January 20, 2011
+- January 19, 2011

 Today, January 20th, marks exactly two months until the first day of Spring!
 The long dark nights and cold mornings are going to become a distant memory as the weeks progress towards warmer weather.
 With winter behind us, the fishing, camping, boating season is creeping up.